-Before we get into the nitty gritty of things we need to get the terminology right so we agree on what’s what.
+Before we get into the nitty-gritty of things we need to get the terminology right so we agree on what is what.

-Products are pretty straight forward they represent a single product in the system with no variants associated.
+Products are straightforward and they represent a single product in the system with no variants associated.

 Product Families are pretty much the same as a product but differ in that they’ve got variants associated with them, hence the product family.

-Variants represents a single product much like a stand alone product, but they cannot stand by themselves.
+A variant represents a single product much like a stand-alone product, but they cannot stand by themselves.
 Variants are always associated with a product family.

 Product definitions are the most fundamental building blocks of the Ucommerce Catalog Foundation.
-If you’re familiar with Umbraco think of them as Document Types for products.
-Basically a product definition determines what data you’re working with in Ucommerce, both via the UIs and the APIs.
+If you are familiar with Umbraco think of them as Document Types for products.
+Basically, a product definition determines what data you are working with in Ucommerce, both via the UIs and the APIs.

 Each product definition in Ucommerce represents a different type of product available through your store.
-Say you’re selling Software and Shirts as in the screenshot below.
-Software requires a completely different set of data to sell from a Shirt.
+Say you are selling Software and Shirts as in the screenshot below.
+A software requires a completely different set of data to sell from a Shirt.
 Notice that Software has different properties from the Shirt.

 With product definitions you can tailor Ucommerce to your client’s needs.